 Using records authorities

 There are different records authorities available for your agency to use for sentencing.

 - assess the value of your agency’s information

 - decide how long it must be retained

 - demonstrate that it has been disposed of legally.

-Records authorities common to Australian Government agencies include agency-specific and general.
+Records authorities that apply to Australian Government agencies include agency-specific and general.

 Agency-specific records authorities

-Your agency’s own records authority contains a detailed analysis of your agency’s core business and the information it creates.
+Your agency's own records authority or records authorities will contain a detailed analysis of your agency’s core business and the information it creates.